Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Results and discussion

 \section{Results and discussion}

-In this study, we utilize a total of 501 datasets, which include the experimental decay half-lives $\log_{10}T_{1/2}^{\exp}$, $\alpha$ decay energy $Q_{c}$, and the angular momentum $l$ of emitted cluster, sourced from NUBASE2020.
+In this study, we utilize a total of 401 datasets, which include the experimental decay half-lives $\log_{10}T_{1/2}^{\exp}$, the angular momentum $l$ of the emitted cluster, $\alpha$ decay energy $Q_{c}$ and the parameters required to calculate $P_{\alpha}$ using the CFM method, with all data sourced from the Atomic Mass Evaluation (AME) table\footnote{{http://www.nndc.bnl.gov/ensdf}}.
 Recent research by Medeiros demonstrates significant improvements in the theoretical calculations of the $\alpha$ decay half-lives for even-even nuclei using the semiclassical WKB method, achieved through the introduction of coordinate-dependent effective mass.
 Furthermore, Hu et al. systematically investigated nonlocal effects in the $\alpha$ decay half-lives of even-even nuclei within the framework of a two-potential model.
 The results indicate a significant improvement in model accuracy following the introduction of the effective mass parameter for the $\alpha$ particle.